isabella232/app-marketing-facebook-ads-fivetran-snowflake/README.md

 # Facebook Ads

-LookML files for a schema mapping on BigQuery for Facebook Ads compatible with [Fivetran's Ads Insights ETL](https://fivetran.com/docs/applications/facebook-ads-insights).
+LookML files for a schema mapping on Snowflake for Facebook Ads compatible with [Fivetran's Ads Insights ETL](https://fivetran.com/docs/applications/facebook-ads-insights).
 This is designed to work with a ETL agnostic [Facebook Ads block](https://github.com/looker/app-marketing-facebook-ads).

 ## To use this block, you will need to: